Johngadiru91/feb-2025-final-project-and-deployment-Johngadiru91/README.md

-# Final Project and Deployment
+# CSS3 Transitions, Animations, and Advanced JavaScript Functions

 ## Objectives

-Build a fully functional web application.
-Apply HTML, CSS, and JavaScript concepts learned.
-Deploy the project using GitHub Pages, Netlify, or Vercel.
+Create smooth CSS transitions and animations.
+Use JavaScript functions for dynamic behavior.
+Implement local storage for data persistence.

 ## Instructions
-Choose one of the following project ideas:
-Blog Website: Implement a multi-page site with navigation.
-Ecommerce Website: Implement a multi-page site with navigation.
+Add CSS animations to elements like buttons or images.

 >[!NOTE]
-> - Include at least:
-> - A responsive design.
+> - Write a JavaScript function that:
+> - Stores and retrieves user preferences using localStorage.
-> - JavaScript interactivity.
+> - Implements an animation triggered by user actions.
-> - A deployment link.

 ## Tasks

-Create a well-structured HTML5 document.
+Create a CSS animation.
-Use at least 5 different HTML elements.
-Ensure semantic correctness.

-Good luck and happy coding! 🚀💻
+Store data in localStorage.
+Apply JavaScript to trigger animations.

+Happy Coding! 💻✨